IamSebastianDev/vay.js/docs/documentation/vay-angular/index.md

 ---
 outline: deep
+next: false
+prev: false
 ---

 <!-- @format -->

-# Using Vay with Angular
+# Vay & Angular

 [Angular](https://angular.dev) makes it hard to correctly integrate a strongly typed provider on a library level.
 However, integrating Vay yourself is fairly straightforward and requires only a service and a pipe.